The Buckeye Tool Expo was held a little over a week ago in Dalton, Ohio. From what I hear it was a dynamic event packed with people from all over.

 On the contrary I’d think these dealers are providing technologies that are “officially sanctioned” by a number of Amish churches, or at least not explicitly prohibited (though this is acknowledged to a degree when the speaker notes Elva’s alternate description of Amish tech).

-It’s an interesting story which you can hear in full via the player below.
+It’s an interesting story which you can hear in full via the player below (no longer available).